theguega/neural-mpc/docs/main.typ

 == Discussion

 Our results show a strong alignment between offline regression metrics and closed-loop control performance.
-The low offline Mean Squared Error (MSE $approx$ 0.5) successfully translated to a robust online policy, achieving a 84.98% success rate under relaxed tolerances.
+The low offline MSE $approx$ 0.5 successfully translated to a robust online policy, achieving a 84.98% success rate under relaxed tolerances.
 The mean final tracking error of 2.9cm is not a failure of generalization, but rather a direct reflection of the resolution limit inherent in the offline data.
 The neural network successfully learned the expert's global trajectory, but lacks the gradient-based feedback required to eliminate the final centimeter of error.

 Crucially, the failure of Sliding Window and GRU models to outperform static MLPs confirms that for this scenario, temporal history is redundant.
 This implies that the dynamics for our specific setup have the Markov property and are fully captured by the current state ($q, dot(q)$).